Legellon/Legellon/README.md

-My name is Nikita Rehemäe...
+My name is Nikita Rehemäe.

 I have a passion for backend and system development with a high level of performance, actively learning something in this scope.

+---

+### The tech stack I'm used to

 #### Languages